florex/cnn_classifiers/README.md

 - numpy

 # To train the cnn base models
-- Using the preprocessing project, generate the preprocessed training dataset from the raw text resumes.
+- Use the preprocessing project (https://github.com/florex/preprocessing) to generate the preprocessed training dataset from the raw text resumes.
 - inside the file cnn_w2vec.py, edit the variable dataset_dir to point to the directory <path to the dataset>/500 containing the generated training set.
 - Edit the variable models_dir to point to the directory where you want the models to be generated.